 The fund will generally not borrow to leverage.
 However, the fund may be leveraged through the use of derivatives and short selling.
-The portfolio sub-adviser does not use leverage to increase the net invested position of the fund greater than the aggregate gross exposure limit of 150% of the NAV of the fund.
+The portfolio sub-adviser does not use leverage to increase the net invested position of the fund greater than the aggregate gross exposure limit of 150% of the net asset value of the fund.